 Is ‘Sensible Hedonism’ Taking Over Festivals?

 How have festivals changed?
 When two of the biggest Glastonbury performances come from the likes of Coldplay and Adele, what are established festivals offering by way of innovation?
 Or, could we argue with ‘wellbeing’ and community at the heart of many modern festivals, have we just gone full circle back to Woodstock?
-We look at how the rise of healthy lifestyles, and young people’s apparent aversion to ‘getting wasted’, have shaped the festival scene.
+We look at how the rise of healthy lifestyles, and young people’s apparent aversion to ‘getting wasted’, have shaped the festival scene and inform brand experience.

 With more choice on the festival scene than ever before, you can take it easy at The Big Chill, get foodie at Big Feastival, stay big at Glastonbury or go wild in Europe at Sónar.
 Choice may have changed the festival scene’s pure dedication to hedonism, but each individual festival has started being experience in itself.